Triassic Reptiles

 Vancleavea

-If you saw Vancleavea in the water today, you would think it looked like a fanged and scaly weasel.
+If you saw Vancleavea in the water today, you might think it looked like a fanged and scaly weasel.
 These aquatic reptiles were covered in bony pieces of armor, which fossilize easily.
-Vancleavea was about 1.2 m long and was long-bodied and short-limbed.
+Vancleavea was about 4 feet (1.2 meters) long and was long-bodied and short-limbed.
 Thirty particularly tall osteoderms formed a vertical fin along the top of the tail.

 Vancleavea was named after Phillip Van Cleave, a former Chief Naturalist at Petrified Forest who collected the fragmentary postcranial remains of this small reptile in the early 1960s.